TuringLang/docs/markdown/5_LinearRegression.md

 # Import RDatasets.
 using RDatasets

-# Import MCMCChains, Plots, and StatPlots for visualizations and diagnostics.
+# Import MCMCChains, and StatPlots for visualizations and diagnostics.
-using MCMCChains, Plots, StatsPlots
+using MCMCChains, StatsPlots

 # Functionality for splitting and normalizing the data.
 using MLDataUtils: shuffleobs, splitobs, rescale!